Economy of metropolitan Detroit: Supermarkets and grocery stores

 As of 2009, German-based supermarket chain Aldi, which opened Detroit locations in 2001 and 2005, and the Michigan-based Spartan Stores were the grocery chains operating within the city of Detroit.
 In 2011, Whole Foods Market announced a new Midtown location in the city of Detroit.
 This location opened in June 2013 to much fanfare.
 Many independent grocery stores serve neighborhoods in Detroit; however, a 2009 University of Michigan report estimated that neighborhoods within the city limits of Detroit have sufficient income to sustain from $210 million to $377 million in additional grocery retail spending which has leaked to nearby suburbs and that the city could support up to 1000000 sqft of additional retail grocery space.
 The report noted that retail grocery traffic tends to stimulate growth of other types of retail and that large retail chains have been slow to realize the growth potential for the city.

-As of 2011, according to Martin Manna, the Chaldean American Chamber of Commerce's executive director, 75 of the 84 supermarkets in the Detroit city limits are owned by Chaldean Americans.
+As of 2011, according to Martin Manna, the Chaldean American Chamber of Commerce's executive director, 75 of the 84 supermarkets in the Detroit city limits are owned by Assyrian Americans.
 Metro Foodland in the city is an African American owned business; it is the final remaining black-owned supermarket in Detroit, a majority black city.
 The owner, James Hooks, said that there always have been few black-owned grocery stores in Detroit.
 Former employees of Hooks had established two other black-owned stores, and both stores closed.
 Southwest Detroit has many independent grocery stores.
 In particular Southwest Detroit has several Hispanic supermarkets, or supermercados, that stock meat, specialty produce, and tortillas.